About Spurger

 The Spurger Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Tyler County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Spurger, Texas residents are available through the local police department and authorized providers in Tyler County.
+Fingerprinting services for Spurger, Texas residents are available through local police (where present) and authorized providers in Tyler County.
 Services cover background checks, professional licensing, and employment screening.
+Contact the Spurger Police Department or Tyler County Sheriff's Office for scheduling and fees.

 To register to vote in Spurger, Texas, residents can register online through the Texas Secretary of State's website, by mail, or in person at the Tyler County elections office.
 Texas requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Texas Secretary of State's voter lookup tool.
 For local municipal elections in Spurger, contact the Tyler County Clerk's office for schedules and ballot information.